apostrophecms/mechanic/README.md

 `mechanic` was created to facilitate our work at [P'unk Avenue](http://punkave.com).
 We use it to host sites powered by [ApostropheCMS](https://apostrophecms.org).

 ## Changelog

+1.4.0 Added the `--redirect=https://example.com` and `--redirect-full=https://example.com` options, to redirect all traffic to another site.
+If you want the rest of the URL after the hostname to be appended when redirecting, use `--redirect-full`.
+To send everything to the same place, use `--redirect`.

 1.3.3 Corrects a typo in the `--websockets` option that had required the singular form of the word.
 Spaces out entries when using `mechanic list` to view current sites.